DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 that a larger output is required for any application revolving around tight security.
 For less critical systems and less essential functionality, this method might, however, prove just secure enough.
-For instance, an IoT-device that requires a random number output for symmetric cryptography when connecting to a user device may be an ideal candidate for this method of OQRNG.
+For instance, an IoT-device that requires a random number output for short-term symmetric cryptography when connecting to a user device may be an ideal candidate for this method of OQRNG.

 ## 9 FUTURE WORK